 Corey has performed annual recital tours since 2002 funded by the National Endowment for the Arts' Challenge America Grant and the Northeast Louisiana Arts Council where Corey serves as Visiting Artist and member of the organization's resident touring ensembles.

 In addition to performing, Corey has experience teaching on the collegiate level.
 He completed a two-year assignment as the Biedenharn Endowed Chair in Music at the University of Louisiana where he was Director of Opera Workshop, taught private voice, vocal pedagogy and the history of opera.
 Corey was also Chair of Music Theatre at Mahidol University in Bangkok, Thailand for two years.
 Currently, Corey is an Associate Professor of Theatre/Coordinator of Musical Theatre at Northwestern State University in Nachitoches, Louisiana and the Coordinator of Musical Theatre for the International Performing Arts Institute in Germany and Thailand.
+He is the current Artistic Administrator for the Natchez Festival of Music and Coordinator of Mississippi Opera's Guild and the annual John Alexander Vocal Competition.

 Corey's academic degrees include the Doctor of Musical Arts degree from the University of North Texas, the Master of Music degree from the University of Houston and the Bachelor of Music degree from Louisiana State University.
 He has been an apprentice with Lake George Opera, Central City Opera, Des Moines Metro Opera, Amarillo Opera, Shreveport Opera and the Seagle Music Colony.
 Corey is a current member of the American Guild of Music Artists, Actor’s Equity Association and National Association of Teachers of Singing (President, Louisiana Chapter).